danioxoli/ICARO_D4CA/README.md

 The main goal of this phase is to deliver possible solutions to empower the study of urban heating issues, which are typically linked with anthropogenic factors (e.g. Urban Heat Island - UHI), with this novel variety of data.
 This include investigations of actual data availability, harmonization requirements and exploration practices to asses its potential benefit  in improving the understanding / mitigation / menagement, at a local scale, of urban climate issues.

-The final  objective of the authors is to converge these outcomes within the [World Urban Database and Access Portal Tools] (WUDAPT) project, which is considired here as a guidline for each project activity.
+The final  objective of the authors is to converge the most meaningful outcomes within the [World Urban Database and Access Portal Tools] (WUDAPT) project, which is considired here as a guidline for each project activity.

 #### Experiments outline
 The principal branches of the preliminary work on milan includes